richorama/Orleans-IoT-Example/readme.md

-# Orleans Internet of Thing Example
+# Orleans Internet of Things Example

 Am extremely basic sample application to demonstrate how Project Orleans could be used in an 'Internet of Things' scenario.